 According to a recent survey conducted by Bankrate.com, over 60% of American’s couldn’t cover a $1000 emergency without going further into debt.

-Driving to work one you morning, you puncture your tire with a nail.
-The mechanic recommends 2 new tires, to ensure they wear evenly—so that’ll be $500.
+Imagine you are driving to work one morning and you pass a construction site.
+Unfortunately that causes you to puncture your tire with a nail.
+The mechanic recommends two new tires so that they wear evenly.
+This will cost you around $500.
 Talk about adding insult to injury!